cloudbytestorage/devops/automation/core/Thinking With Designs/Using RxJava.md

 ##### Which one to use: Observer or Subscriber ?
 - Observer is a mechanism to receive push based notifications from Observables.
-- Subscriber is same as an Observer & also permits manual unsubscribing.
+- Subscriber is same as an Observer & also permits manual un-subscribing.
 - Subscriber extends from an Observer.
 - Subscriber has back pressure semantics // TODO write more